jdossgollin/F21-CEVE101/_modules/classes.md

 title: Class Schedule
 ---

 > *All readings and modules are **preliminary** and subject to change without notice before the semester starts.
 Once the semester starts, the class will be advised of any changes using Canvas.
-More readings will be added before the start of the semseter.*
+More readings will be added before the start of the semester.*

 ## Course Introduction